1024inc/engineering-blog/eng-paths/staff_engineer.md

 - Able to suggest when/how projects could take shortcuts and still maintain quality to satisfy our customers.
 - Self-guided in a professional way, do their own prioritization when needed.
 - Uses data and facts to debate technical architecture with team members and stakeholders to gain buy-in.
-- Take the lead on following up on the incidents that happened, proactively looking into ways to improve the systems to avoid those same issues from happening again, and/or improve monitoring to detect those sooner whenever applicable
+- Take the lead on following up on the incidents that happened, proactively looking into ways to improve the systems to avoid those same issues from happening again, and/or improve monitoring to detect those sooner whenever applicable.
+- Fosters cost-awareness by advocating for initiatives that lead to savings, and diligently monitoring spending across existing systems.
+- Comfortable with navigating ambiguity, being able to define the next steps of own scope that align with Engineering and the company's needs.

 </td></tr>
 <tr><td>